Sloppy Joe Pizza Rolls

 Bake the rolls for 25-30 minutes.

 Now you have the perfect dinner that kids and adults will love!
-I can attest for both because what kid doesn’t like sloppy joes and pizza rolls, and I’m an adult (most of the time 😉 ), and I loved them!
+I can attest for both.
+What kid doesn’t like sloppy joes and pizza rolls, and I’m an adult (most of the time 😉 ), and I loved them!